-Brittany Hunt (2015), First-year Experience.
+Brittany Hunt (2015), Director of Institutional Effectiveness and Research.
+First-year Experience.
 A.A., Louisburg College.
-B.A., North Carolina State University.
+B.A., North Carolina State University; M.Ed.
+University of North Carolina at Wilmington.

-Walter Hurst (2012), Director of the Norris Theater.
+Walter Hurst (2012), Political Science.
+Director of the Norris Theater.
 B.A., Duke University; M.A., Brunel University; J.D., University of the Pacific.